 Example: HIST 020, 3 credits, grade B, produces 9 grade points,

 and MATH 006, 3 credits, grade F, gives 0 grade points.

 A student's cumulative grade-point average is the weighted mean value of all grade points (see Section 51-30) earned either by enrollment or examinations in courses at the University.
-The cumulative GPA for a student who is completing more than one undergraduate major program, either a sequential or concurrent degree, will be computed using the grades earned in all courses taken at the University, except for the following: (Note: the words student and undergraduate student are used to designate a baccalaureate or associate degree candidate, a provisional student, or a nondegree student.)
+The cumulative GPA for a student who is completing more than one undergraduate major program, either a sequential or concurrent degree, will be computed using the grades earned in all courses taken at the University, except for the following: (Note: the words student and undergraduate student are used to designate a baccalaureate or associate degree candidate, or a nondegree student.)

 |Revised: 12/11/73 (as Rule N-1)

 | Revised: 10/6/81

 A grade-point deficiency for a student exists when total grade points are less than total credits scheduled multiplied by two.